-Hempirical Evidence is the online research journal of Nick Johnson, writer, historian and author of the book Grass Roots: A History of Cannabis in the American West (Oregon State University Press, 2017).
+Hempirical Evidence is the research journal of Nick Johnson, historian, editor, and author of the book Grass Roots: A History of Cannabis in the American West (Oregon State University Press, 2017).

 On this blog you'll find short essays based on my ongoing research, book reviews, and commentary on current cannabis-related issues and events.
 The purpose of this blog is simply to present research and thoughtful opinions with the hope of encouraging intelligent, honest, and productive dialogue about cannabis and its place in world history and society.